 Quality support is about answers and solutions — your CSAT is only as strong as your teams’ accuracy and agility in providing them.
 Your knowledge base (KB) is foundational to that success, but too many teams fail to optimize its volume, accessibility, and utility.

-"Understanding what customers value is the real challenge".
-A recent PwC study found that 44 percent of employees do a poor job of transferring knowledge, and 63 percent of operations leaders — including those in customer support — claim that.
+"Understanding customer value” is the real challenge.
+A recent PwC study found that 44 percent of employees do a poor job of transferring knowledge, and 63 percent of operations leaders — including those in customer support — claim that, too.
 Most leaders expect customer changes will be a disruptive factor for their industry in the next five years.
 As customer behavior evolves, the evolution of your knowledge base may not keep up.

 Easy, consistent access to quality content turns support teams into proactive, experience-driven organizations.
 Well written and positioned content can help mitigate customer inquiries and drive both efficiency and experience for agents and customers.
-That’s why no matter the channel, accessible and evolving knowledge resources increase customer satisfaction and lifetime value.
+That’s why no matter the channel, creating accessible and evolving knowledge increases customer satisfaction and lifetime value.

 Knowledge Silos and a Growing Support Gap

 Even the most capable agents have limited time, which takes away from how well they retrieve and update support content.
 In fact, only 21 percent of customers who reach out for support end up satisfied, and one of the greatest causes of their dissatisfaction is the time it takes for reps to access the answers to resolve a problem.

 A company with an exceptional knowledge base may fail when the right support rep can’t access the right content.
 And, if they aren’t improving that knowledge base over time, that "exceptional" status will fade over time as content becomes stale.